CRATES FOR UKRAINE

 What are the costs associated with CFU and what do you expect participants to pay for?

-• We expect those that register (Churches or individuals) to cover all costs associated with packing crates and delivering them to the warehouses in Dallas or Chattanooga (see STEP 3 about delivery).
-To see the estimated cost to pack each crate, see below under “Step Two FAQs”.
+- We expect those that register (Churches or individuals) to cover all costs associated with packing crates and delivering them to a LDP (see STEP 3 about delivery).
+To see the estimated cost to pack each crate type, see below under “Step Two FAQs”.

-• MTW Ukraine covers the warehouse costs in Lviv and the costs to deliver aid throughout Ukraine.
+- MTW Ukraine covers shipping crates to Ukraine, warehouse costs in Lviv and the costs to deliver aid throughout Ukraine.

 How do we know the aid is getting where it is needed most in Ukraine?

 The distribution of aid in Ukraine is overseen by our Ukrainian pastors and Ukrainian believing community that our MTW teams have had trusted partnerships and relationships for over 30 years.
-They do a regular assessment of those who are in most need and how to get aid to them.
+They do a regular assessment of those who have the most need and how to get aid to them.
+Click here to see our aid distribution map.

 Who all is involved with CFU and what is the "life cycle" of a crate?

-• Packing Team: Individuals or teams within churches gather the aid and pack the crates.
+- Packing Team: Individuals or teams within churches who gather the aid and pack the crates.

-• Transit Team: (2) U.S. based companies that receive crates in Dallas or Chattanooga.
-Crates are then flown to Vienna, Austria and then shipped to our local warehouse in Lviv, Ukraine.
+- Transit Team: U.S. based companies that receive crates in Dallas or Chattanooga.
+Crates are then flown to Poland and then shipped to our local warehouse in Lviv, Ukraine.

-• Ukrainian Church: Receive the crates in Lviv and then distribute the crates across Ukraine to those in need.
+- Ukrainian Church: Receive the crates in Lviv and then distribute the aid across Ukraine to those in need.

 Can we pack and send encouraging notes in our crates?